-The CP will attach a number of small silver discs (electrodes) to certain points on your child’s head using a soft paste.
-Sometimes, they will measure the head beforehand and mark the points with a soft pencil before attaching the electrodes.
+The clinical physiologist will attach a number of small silver discs (electrodes) to certain points on your child’s head using a soft paste.
+Sometimes they will measure the head beforehand and mark the points with a soft pencil before attaching the electrodes.
 Extra electrodes will also be applied on the shoulders to record your child’s heart rate and muscle activity.
 Sometimes, additional electrodes may be applied to other areas in order to get more information.

-During the test, the CP may ask your child to lie or sit quietly if possible or continue to play.
-If your child is old enough, they may also ask them to do some tasks during the test, such as close their eyes for short periods of time, take deep breaths by blowing on a windmill (over-breathing) or look at flashing lights (intermittent photic stimulation).
-Your child will be continuously monitored throughout the test and these stimulus will be stopped if necessary.
+During the test, the clinical physiologist may ask your child to lie or sit quietly if possible, or continue to play.
+If your child is old enough, they may also ask them to do some tasks during the test, such as close their eyes for short periods of time, take deep breaths by blowing on a windmill (hyperventilation or 'over-breathing') or look at flashing lights (intermittent photic stimulation).
+Your child will be continuously monitored throughout the test and these stimuli will be stopped if necessary.